tdeck/3dmake_libraries/braille-chars/README.md

 module braille_label(chars, plate_thickness=2, lie_flat=false)
 ```

-Note that each Braille symbol needs to have its own entry in the list.
+Note that each braille symbol needs to have its own entry in the list.
 Space can be written as an empty string, a space in quotes, or the
 lowercase word "space".